ufscwiki/Unfavorable-Semicircle-Wiki/docs/SECOND.md

 ![Second_center_detail.png](Second_center_detail.png
 "Second_center_detail.png")

-(*detail of "square" section, from an earlier version of the composite*)
+(Detail of "square" section, from an earlier version of the composite).

 There is a richness of detail in this composite, especially in the "square" section of the image, including what may be hidden patterns.